Bangkok Dangerous (2008 film): Plot

-Alternate ending
+Alternative ending

-An alternate ending to the theatrical version shows that before Joe kills himself in the original version, Kong steals a police car and comes to his rescue.
+An alternative to the theatrical version depicts Joe about to kill himself when he sees Kong hijacking a police car and coming to his rescue.
 He kills Surat and runs to the stolen car (although he is shot once in the arm).
-After eluding the police officers, they hide in a neighborhood a few meters away from Surat's headquarters.
-As locals come out to investigate the commotion, Kong reveals Joe is the man who killed Surat.
-They help him recuperate while one local remarks Surat's bad reputation, adding his death marks an end to his crimes and atrocities in their place.
-Kong then takes Joe to a boatman and gives him his passports, so he may flee the country.
-Joe thanks Kong for his assistance and gives him a bank account number with "a bonus", stating he was a good student.
+The duo manage to elude the authorities and hide in a neighborhood a few blocks away from Surat's headquarters.
+As locals come out to investigate the commotion, Kong reveals Joe as Surat's killer.
+They help him recuperate while one local mentions Surat's reputation, adding that his death should mark an end to his crimes and atrocities in their community.
+Kong then takes Joe to a boatman the next day and gives him his passports, so he may flee the country.
+Joe thanks Kong for his assistance and gives him a bank account number with "a bonus", calling him a good student.
 Joe then departs, with the camera focused on Kong (from Joe's perspective, similar to the original ending).